Salomons - CCCU

 Next Steps

-Following completion of the screening tests, an interview short-list is compiled by the Programme team, based on the MCQ and CP SJT test scores.
+Following completion of the screening tests, an interview short-list is compiled by the Course team, based on the test scores.
 Where candidates have tied scores, Positive Action Provisions will be taken under the Equality Act on the grounds of ethnicity, disability and sex (currently under-represented groups in the profession).

 Interview process

-Interviews will be held in person at Salomons from Tuesday 29 April to Friday 2 May inclusive.
+Interviews will be held in person at Salomons from Tuesday 28th April to Friday 1st May 2026.

 Criminal Records Bureau and Health Checks

-All offers of a place on the Programme are made subject to Occupational Health screening and enhanced Disclosure and Barring Service (DBS) checks.
-These procedures are handled by our employing Trust, Surrey and Borders Partnership NHS Foundation Trust.
+All offers of a place on the Course are made subject to Occupational Health screening and enhanced Disclosure and Barring Service (DBS) checks.
+These procedures are undertaken by our employing Trust, Surrey and Borders Partnership NHS Foundation Trust.

 Equal opportunities

-We currently use equal opportunities data (specifically ethnicity, sex and disability) to take Positive Action when applicants’ scores are tied after our online testing process and again after interview.
+Widening access to the profession of clinical psychology is important to us.
+In line with the Equality Act of 2010 we currently use equal opportunities data provided by applicants (specifically ethnicity, sex and disability) to take Positive Action when applicants' scores are tied after our online testing process and again after interview.

 Contextual admissions